firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 Metasimulation vs. Target simulation performance
 ---------------------------------------------------------

-Generally, metasimulators are only slightly slower than target-level ones.
-This illustrated in the chart below.
+Generally, metasimulations are only slightly slower than target-level simulations.
+This is illustrated in the chart below.

 ====== ===== =======  ========= ============= =============
 Type   Waves VCS      Verilator Verilator -O1 Verilator -O2